-How to Check Windows 11 PC Specifications
+How to Check Your Computer Specifications in Windows 11

 The post instructs Windows 11 users on how to check their computer’s specifications, revealing crucial data like system storage size, RAM, and CPU type.
 The guide suggests using the System Settings pane, easily accessed via a Windows key + I shortcut, or the search bar on the taskbar.
 In the System Settings, users can find…